October 30, 2025

 Use a clear CTA

 When shoppers come to your landing page, they should instantly know what your offer is and how they can take advantage of it.
 Your landing page should only include one call to action.
-Having multiple calls for action on your landing page can leave customers confused, leading them to take no action at all.
+Having multiple call to actions on your landing page can leave customers confused, leading them to take no action at all.
 You also want to include your call to action at the top of the page as well as throughout the page.
-Ensure the call to action button is visible and attractive.
+Ensure the call-to-action button is visible and attractive.

 To ensure you’re getting the most out of your landing page, you want to ensure you track your performance with the right metrics.
 You can use tracking software like Google Analytics to keep an eye on your overall performance.
 Here are a few metrics to help you evaluate your landing page performance: